EricMFink/PRcasebook/Chapters/Part 5 - Conflicts/Conflicts of Interest.md

 Complainants' contention that the form of compensation has little relevance in examining the attorney-client relationship.
-To the contrary, a set fee arrangement enables the insurer to constrain counsel for the insured by, in effect, limiting the defense budget --- a practice that Respondent cautioned, in E-331, could create
+To the contrary, a set fee arrangement enables the insurer to constrain counsel for the insured by, in effect, limiting the defense budget---a practice that Respondent cautioned, in E-331, could create